ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/covid_19/index.rst.rst

      - Exposed
      - Exposed to covid-19, but not yet infected
    * - I
-     - Infected
+     - Infectious
-     - Infected with covid-19; symptomatic OR asymptomatic
+     - Infectious with covid-19; symptomatic OR asymptomatic
    * - R
      - Recovered
      - Recovered from covid-19, no longer susceptible

 State and Transition Data Tables
 ++++++++++++++++++++++++++++++++

 Indicator variables:

 .. list-table:: Indicator Variable Definitions